2018start/degit/README.md

 Fetch dgit.git from IPNS:
 ```
-$ cd ..
 $ git clone ipns::QmTU81e9kr4MeWaLP2gExfqyHSzP3L1wXzymogUNbwxu6P dgit
 ```
 Now you get the same repo.

+#### Example 3: Create an alias for the targeted IPNS hash:
-Create a alias for the targeted IPNS hash, because the IPNS hash is difficult to remember:
+Create an alias for the targeted IPNS hash, because the IPNS hash is difficult to remember:
 ```
 $ vim ~/.ipfs/dgit.ini
 [ipns]
-key=QmTU81e9kr4MeWaLP2gExfqyHSzP3L1wXzymogUNbwxu6P
+sample=QmaqogN63T55e1qxwbFfd2ZVpfsZLhj6ikc1LjYRCi9iP8
 ```
 Then, you can use the alias:
 ```
-$ git clone ipns::key
+$ git clone ipns::sample sample
 ```

 ## Note